 Field-hunting tip

-Look in manganese deposits in hydrothermal veins country — that is the host setting where marokite typically forms.
+Look in manganese deposits in hydrothermal veins country, the host setting where marokite typically forms.
 If you start seeing hausmannite, braunite, hetaerolite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.